Fylipp/platz.js/README.md

 # platz.js
-Easy placeholders for lists and list-like elements.
+Easy placeholders for list-like elements and tables.

-For the official documentation [go here](https://fylipp.github.io/platz.js/).
+## Requirements

+None.

+## Documentation

+The documentation and the live examples are available [on the GitHub pages site](https://fylipp.github.io/platz.js/).

-# License
+## License
 MIT.
-See the `LICENSE` file for the complete license.
+You can find the license in the `LICENSE` file.